 - 1. Improve/upgrade existing facilities and outdated amenities that do not function well - 2.
 Increase number of parks maintenance staff - 3.
 Expand walking pathways and trail connectivity to and within parks - 4.
 Implement and update the ADA Transition Plan to address areas that are not compliant - 5.
 Improve/upgrade/replace signage (wayfinding, directional and interpretative) - 6.
 Improve communication and event/facility marketing - 7.
 Increase funding for parks and facility maintenance - 8.
 Develop maintenance standards of level of service - 9.
 Improve access to athletic fields for existing and new/ growing user groups - 10.
 Preserve and expand open space - 11.
 Focus on conservation and sustainability - 12.
 Conduct feasibility study for new indoor facility - 13.
 Update park and open space/trail maps - 14.
 Explore additional usage of school facilities - 15.
 Increase special event programming - 16.
 Review recreational program offering and adjust annually - 17.
-Address invasive plants and wildlife management issues - 18.
+Develop Town-wide invasive plant management plan (train staff/citizens, address invasive plants and wildlife management issues) - 18.
 Educate residents and visitors about the importance of natives, invasive species removal, and benefits of ecologically sensitive areas, pollinator pathways, and habitat buffers. - 19.
-Develop and implement a system of park and open space plans for expanded recreational types/changing trends and conservation priorities
+Develop and implement a system of park and open space plans for expanded recreational types/changing trends and conservation priorities - 20.
+Actively monitor all parks and open spaces for illegal dumping and encroachment by abutters